The Student Experience Awards 2020

 The Students’ Union and the University together encourage students at all levels of study to engage with the concept of representation.

-To recognise the incredible success this partnership achieves every year in making positive changes to the student experience, the enhancement of learning and teaching and the creation of more informed and better equipped graduates, the Vice-Chancellor will recognise one Student Representative who has made a unique and lasting contribution to the representation of their fellow students and students to come.
+To recognise the incredible success this partnership achieves every year in making positive changes to the student experience, the enhancement of learning and teaching and the creation of more informed and better experienced, equipped graduates, the Vice-Chancellor will recognise one Student Representative who has made a unique and lasting contribution to the representation of their fellow students and students to come, embodying sustainable, fun and innovative practices to engage their fellow students.
+Ensuring that the student voice is truly represented at levels.

 Joint Staff and Student Rep Awards